Joc Pederson Player Props: Giants vs. Blue Jays

-Joc Pederson -- .206 average over his past 10 games -- will be in action for the San Francisco Giants against the Toronto Blue Jays, with Kevin Gausman on the mound, on June 27 at 7:07 PM ET.
+Joc Pederson, with a slugging percentage of .343 in his past 10 games -- including one home run -- will be in action for the San Francisco Giants against the Toronto Blue Jays, with Trevor Richards on the mound, June 28 at 7:07 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Diamondbacks.
+In his previous game he had a hitless showing (0-for-3) against the Blue Jays.

 Joc Pederson Game Info & Props vs. the Blue Jays